Mathematics

 Fundamental Mathematics for Teachers - Three semester hours This course is specifically designed for teachers K-8.
 The National Council of Teachers of Mathematics (NCTM) explains in its Principles and Standards (2000) that all mathematical learning is grounded in number and operations: Students should be able to “understand numbers, ways of representing numbers, relationships among numbers and number systems; and understand meanings of operations and how they relate to each other.”
 This course is designed to prepare the teachers to create learning environments conducive to meeting the national and state standards regarding number and operation.

-MTE 552 - Math Modeling Tch
+MTE 552 - Mathematical Modeling for Teachers

 Hours: 3

-Mathematical Modeling for Teachers - Three semester hours This course is specifically designed for teachers K-8.
 The National Council of Teachers of Mathematics (NCTM) explains in its Principles and Standards (2000) that all mathematical learning should be grounded in problem solving and mathematical reasoning.
 This course is designed to prepare the teachers to create learning environments conducive to meeting the national and state standards regarding problem solving, mathematical modeling, and the judicious use of technology.

 MTE 553 - Geometric Structures for Teachers